umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/data/data-types/README.md

 {% hint style="info" %}
 **Data Type configuration**

 **Property Editor** This is where you pick the Property Editor UI that the Data Type will be referencing.
-By default Umbraco ships with wide selection to choose between.
+By default, Umbraco ships with a wide selection to choose from.
 Learn more about each of them in the [Default Data Types](./default-data-types.md) article.

-In the **Settings** box below is where the configuration options specific to the chosen Property Editor UI will be available.
-Some Property Editors has many configuration options while some only has a few.
+In the **Settings** box below, the configuration options specific to the chosen Property Editor UI will be available.
+Some Property Editors have many configuration options while some only have a few.
 {% endhint %}

 When you're happy with the list press **Save**.
 It is now possible to select this Data Type for a property on Document Types, Media Types, and Members.
 Doing this will then create a dropdown list for the editor to choose from and save the choice as a string.